Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/Task List.md

 ## Mechanical:

-- Electronics module housing needs to be modular (an optional add-on to the overall device)
+- Design of electronics module housing, needs to be modular (an optional add-on to the overall device)

+- Design of door for integration with electronics casing

+- Design for installment of modular circuitry (with temperature sensor)

 - Self-closing door mechanism; improved ergonomics